Talks given by Alan

 2. Gardening with Nature

 A new talk is also offered.
 A one hour talk and slide show that explores our interest in gardening and the deeper satisfaction that we can get from creating our own special natural sacred space.
-Reviewing Chinese and Japanese gardens from his own personal experience and some of the principles underlying these oriental gardens,Taoism and Feng Shui are briefly reviewed.The speakers own garden, Cascades Gardens is examined in the light of Feng Shui and he explains how he has attempted to create the peace, tranquillity, balance and harmony in his gardens that can only be achieved by working with Nature.
+Reviewing Chinese, Japanese and Persian gardens from his own personal experience and some of the principles underlying these oriental gardens,Taoism and Feng Shui are briefly reviewed.The speakers own garden, Cascades Gardens is examined in the light of Feng Shui and he explains how he has attempted to use Buddhist principles of peace, tranquillity, balance and harmony in his gardens and respect for nature to create his garden.

 How to create a garden for relaxation and reflection